-Set forth below for each director, including the director nominees, is information as of August 10, 2004 with respect to (a) his name and age, (b) his position and offices at the company, (c) his principal occupation and business experience during at least the past five years, (d) his directorships, if any, of other publicly held companies and (e) the year he became a director of the company.
+Set forth below for each director, including the director nominees, is information as of August 1, 2005 with respect to (a) his name and age, (b) his position and offices at the company, (c) his principal occupation and business experience during at least the past five years, (d) his directorships, if any, of other publicly held companies and (e) the year he became a director of the company.
+In addition to the persons listed below, the Board of Directors expects to elect another director, as a Class III director, to fill the vacancy created by the resignation of John Zillmer following his election as Chairman and Chief Executive Officer of Allied Waste Industries, Inc. The Board expects to fill this vacancy prior to the date of the annual meeting.